ExitValue.ai

 Are franchise gyms worth more than independent gyms?

-Generally yes — franchise gyms benefit from brand recognition, proven systems, and corporate support that reduce buyer risk.
+Generally yes, franchise gyms benefit from brand recognition, proven systems, and corporate support that reduce buyer risk.
 Planet Fitness and Orangetheory franchisees command higher multiples than comparable independent gyms.
-However, franchise fees (5-8% of revenue) reduce SDE, so the net multiple advantage depends on the specific brand and location.
+However, franchise fees (a percent-of-revenue range) reduce SDE, so the net multiple advantage depends on the specific brand and location.

 How does member count affect gym valuation?